 Not only can you restrict who in your account views certain data, but you can also restrict who can create and edit data!
 Let's take a look at some of these restrictions:

-Unlike boards, dashboard permissions are standardized across your whole account.
-Only dashboard owners can edit the dashboard itself and the apps and widgets within the dashboard, while viewing depends on the type of dashboard.
+Unlike boards, only dashboard owners can edit the dashboard itself and the apps and widgets within the dashboard, while viewing depends on the type of dashboard.
 On a Main Dashboard, anyone on the account can view the data and make themselves a subscriber.
 On Private Dashboards, subscribers must be invited by a dashboard owner.
-Since dashboards are connected to more than one board, subscribers of Private Dashboards will only be able to view the data if they are members of all of the connected Private Boards.
+Since dashboards are connected to more than one board, subscribers of Private Dashboards will only be able to view the data if they are members of all of the connected Private/Shareable Boards.

 This article will tell you everything you need to know about dashboard permissions!